Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

   - writings
 status: Published
 visibility: false
-description: Meet the standing cast of nine agents designed to live and work on my local network.
-They each have a stable identity and a dedicated lane of responsibility.
+description: Meet the nine agents that run my home cluster, plus the hardware they sit on and the rules that keep their work accountable.
 ---
 Most agent setups collapse into a single chat window with one personality and one set of tools.
 That is fine for a demo, but it falls apart over a longer run.
 The context window fills with history that no longer matters, tools fire without oversight, costs climb, and it gets hard to say which decision came from where.